Office of the President

 M. Duane Nellis, Ph.D. was named the 16th president of Texas Tech University on March 22, 2013, and began serving as president in June 2013.
 As an internationally recognized scholar and national higher education leader, President Nellis has been committed to enhancing Texas Tech University's presence as a top tier national public research university through efforts that promote even greater levels of student success, academic quality and reputation, research and creative activities, and outreach dimensions.

 Nellis has defined Texas Tech 21st century Pillars of Excellence around such themes as being more entrepreneurial, more engaged, with a commitment to inter-disciplinary activities and global connections, while enhancing diversity.
-Nellis serves as chief executive officer of a university with more than 35,000 students, 1,400 faculty and 4,000 staff, and a budget of over $800 million.
+Nellis serves as chief executive officer of a university with almost 36,000 students, 1,400 faculty and more than 4,000 staff, and a budget of over $900 million.
 As the flagship university of the Texas Tech University System, Texas Tech was the first university in the state of Texas to qualify for National Research University Funding (NRUF) and is a Carnegie high research activity national research university.

 A Rapid Ascent